m4ttsch/omscs-notes-notes/computer-networks/content-distribution.md

 A fall back for handling leaves is to ensure that any particular node not only keeps track of its own finger table, but also of the fingers of any successor.

-This way, if a node should fail at any time, then the predecessor node in the ring also knows how to reach the nodes corresponding to the entries in the failed node’s finger table.
+This way, if a node should fail at any time, then the predecessor node in the ring also knows how to reach the nodes corresponding to the entries in the failed node's finger table.